In Defense of the Frankfurt School

 Herbert Marcuse, professor of philosophy at the University of California at San Diego.
 (Getty Images)

 Few thinkers have been as consistently misunderstood as the group of anthropologists, economists, historians, sociologists, and philosophers that came to be known as the Frankfurt School.
-The grouping refers to the second generation of scholars associated with the Institute for Social Research, a private academy established to counter academic conservatism in 1920s Germany.
+The grouping refers to the first generation of scholars associated with the Institute for Social Research, a private academy established to counter academic conservatism in 1920s Germany.

 The institute sought to ask why Karl Marx’s predicted revolution never took place and distinguished itself from other academic analyses of capitalist society through its conviction that both high and low culture were worthy objects of inquiry.
 This inquiry was, they argued, supplementary to an economic analysis rather than an alternative to it.
 Their direct experience of fascism, as German Jews exiled from Nazi Germany in the 1930s, informed their thinking, which provided a materialist explanation of the relationship between capitalist exploitation and racial domination.